bruceravel/DnDthings/docs/distant_moon/chapter1.rst

 story to follow is exactly as the PC knows it.

-"Two thousand years ago, my order, the followers of the Dawn Father, came into conflict with a cult venerating Myrkul, the White Skull, god of death and slaughter.
+"Two thousand years ago, my order, the followers of the Dawn Father, came into conflict with a cult venerating Loviattar, god of pain and torure.
 Somehow, these cultists managed to gain the knowledge to create a Godslayer, a massive construct imbued with unearthly powers and capable of destroying divine beings.
 This Godslayer was directed to find and slay Lathander.

 "Lore of that time is patchy and much of our knowledge is lost.
 We know that the Godslayer was loosed onto our world and that it caused